jdolinay/pi-battery-widget/README.md

 - The time remaining is displayed as a tooltip
 - The display is updated every 5 seconds
 - Logs all activities in ~/RedReactor_batteryLog.txt
+ - Shows instant and averaged readings, battery life and status
+ - chargingState = -1 is "no battery"
+ - chargingState = 0 is "discharging"
+ - chargingState = 1 is "charging"
+ - chargingState = 2 is "AC or Externally Powered "

 - Actuall battery reading code is done in python script based on The Red Reactor configuration

 ![Alt text](icon.png?raw=true "panel with battery widget")